Józef Piłsudski Institute of America: Origins

 Franciszek Januszewski was named head of the Organization Committee, Ignacy Matuszewski his deputy, Marta Kozłowska from New Jersey secretary and Józef Piech treasurer.
 The remaining members of the committee were Henryk Floyar-Rajchman, Maksymilian Węgrzynek, Lucjan Kupferwasser, W. Skubikowski and Jan Z. Dodatko from Detroit.
 On July 5, 1943, at its first meeting, Wacław Jędrzejewicz became the first director of the newly created Piłsudski Institute of America.
 The basis of the institute's bylaws was adopted, specifying that "The Institute's principal aim is the collection, preservation, and research of documents related to Poland's most recent history starting in 1863, creation of archives of historical texts, publishing of books and of academic papers pertinent to that field, offering scholarships for research in the history of Poland, organizing lectures and conferences" as well as – most importantly – gathering pertinent documents for rebuilding the collections of the institute in Warsaw which were destroyed by the Germans and Russians.

-At the second meeting of the Committee on September 16 of that year, Januszewski resigned as president and was replaced on an interim basis by Ignacy Matuszewski until the General Assembly of all members and election of a new board.
+At the second meeting of the Committee on September 16 of that year, Januszewski resigned as president and was replaced on an interim basis by Ignacy Matuszewski until the General Assembly of all members and the election of a new board.
 The third meeting of the Committee took place on December 16, when the president pro tempore reported on the institute's activities to date and the state of its finances.
 The final version of the bylaws was voted on, and 48 regular members joined.
-Other membership categories were established (supporting, life and correspondent members).
+Other membership categories were established (supporting, life, and correspondent members).

 The beginnings of this new entity, located at 105 East 22nd Street in Manhattan, were modest; the treasury contained $30.
-During the summer Jędrzejewicz toured areas with large Polish populations (including Detroit, Chicago and Philadelphia), giving presentations, explaining the goals and the reasons behind the institute, and recruiting new members.
-This activity also intended to forge bonds between pro-independence Polish communities, encourage collection and preservation of important archival documents and to have them transferred to the institute.
+During the summer Jędrzejewicz toured areas with large Polish populations (including Detroit, Chicago, and Philadelphia), giving presentations, explaining the goals and the reasons behind the institute, and recruiting new members.
+This activity also intended to forge bonds between pro-independence Polish communities, encourage the collection and preservation of important archival documents, and have them transferred to the institute.
 As a result, the institute received a valuable collection of books and documents related to World War II and the activities of Polish groups in France, Great Britain, and the Near East.